Early Years Foundation Stage

 Our Nursery and Reception classes provide both child and adult led learning opportunities through a rich, thematic EYFS curriculum.
 We aim to work in partnership with you as a parent but also with your children to ensure that we incorporate some of their own interests within our classrooms and their learning.
 We appreciate that every child is unique and we strive to build positive relationships, ensuring that every child has equal opportunities.
-Your child’s class key worker will be their classroom teacher but they will have several high quality interactions with various members of support staff throughout the day.
+Your child’s key worker will be their classroom teacher but throughout the day they will have several high-quality interactions with various members of support staff.

 Your child will spend the majority of their day within our Early Years Setting free flowing between our engaging indoor and outdoor environments.
 We refer to the time of the day as exploration time and during this time your child will be given the opportunity to self-select and plan what they will do.
 Our staff members work with the children at this time to support and challenge them, through quality interactions.
 Through our interactions with your child and clear modelling we hope to encourage more independence in their learning and personal care.
 This part of our EYFS curriculum is commonly referred to as learning through play and at Floreat Montague Park this is just one of the ways we ensure that your child has secure foundational learning.

 However, we are aware at Montague Park that some aspects of the EYFS curriculum need direct adult-led teaching and your child will take part in taught carpet sessions each day.
 In Nursery, these will consist of small group times building up to whole class learning in the Reception Year.
 During these sessions we aim to cover subjects like English, Maths, Phonics, Science, Art and many more.